VectorInstitute/FL4Health/vector_bootcamp_2025/troubleshooting.md

 exchange between the server and client processes.
 While this process is generally robust, it can run aground in certain scenarios.
 If FL concludes cleanly, the server and client processes will be shutdown automatically.
-We also have functionality that can be used to terminate such processes when the server receives an exceptions or multiple exceptions from participating clients if `accept_failures=False`.
+We also have functionality that can be used to terminate such processes when the server receives an exceptions or multiple exceptions from participating clients if `accept_failures=False` for the server class.

 However, in certain scenarios, such as (ctrl+c) stopping a process or a failure before clients have registered to the server, processes may be left running in the background.
-This is especially true if you're launching processes with `nohup`, as is done in the `examples/utils/run_fl_local.sh`.
-Because these processes will still be listening on the local IP and a specified port, they can intercept interfere with communication of new processes that you start with the same IP and port specifications.
+This is especially true if you're launching processes with `nohup`, as is done in the `examples/utils/run_fl_local.sh` script.
+Because these orphaned processes will still be listening on the local IP and a specified port, they can interfere with communication of new processes that you start with the same IP and port specifications.

-To alleviate this, you need to terminate these running processes.
-The easiest way to do this is through `top/htop` through the terminal on Mac/Linux machines.
+To alleviate this, you need to terminate these running processes before starting any new runs.
+The easiest way to do this is through `top/htop` via the terminal on Mac/Linux machines.
 On Windows machines, this can be accomplished via XXXX.

 ### Scary Warnings On Startup